 C5 Corvette - DIY Oil Cooler

 When it comes to things you worry about on a car you track... blowing up a significant part of the drivetrain is a serious concern for most.
-The engine blowing up is definitely one of the biggest concerns in that regard, and for sure one my largest concern with my C5 corvette.
+The engine blowing up is definitely one of the biggest concerns in that regard, and for sure one my largest concerns with my C5 corvette.

 I started first by installing an oil cooler to help combat oil temperatures, but of course I ran into the problem that there wasn't much documentation on how to do a DIY solution to this.
 There were products of course, but they all seemed expensive for what they were, and I like to do my own stunts anyways.
 So if you're looking to also do this yourself, I've paved the way for you, I got a parts list, and here's what you need to know!